Membranous Nephropathy

 Disease Background

 Nephrotic Syndrome (NS) is a condition associated with increased loss of protein into the urine resulting in tissue swelling and eventually development of edemas.
 The edemas can develop in the hands, feet, ankles, and face.
-Edemas can even develop in the lungs where it is associated with dyspnea (shortness of breath).
+Edemas can even develop in the lungs and is associated with dyspnea (shortness of breath).

 Untreated or insufficiently treated NS will in many cases be associated with hypercholesterolemia, increased risk for blood clots, increased risk for infections and can develop into chronic kidney disease that is associated with increased risk of development of cardiovascular disease and risk of development of end stage kidney disease and thereby need for renal replacement therapy (dialysis or transplant).